gmf|us|en|financial-resources|articles|budget-friendly-vacation en_us en-us

 Nothing dims that post-getaway glow quite like realizing you’ve overspent and capsized your vacation budget.
 When you don’t have the right financial tools and strategies, even trying to plan a cheap vacation can get expensive fast.

 Don’t sweat it.
-Put some aloe vera on that sunburn, shake the sand out of your shorts and use these travel budget tips to help you plan affordable vacations and stay on track before, during and after.
+Use these travel budget tips to help you plan affordable vacations and stay on track before, during and after.

 Before you go

 Pro tip: A road trip may help you keep your budget in check, and you’ll get to spend extra time with your traveling companions.
-Plus, it gives you a chance to test out these five ways to improve gas mileage.
+Plus, it gives you a chance to test out these ways to improve gas mileage.
+You can even download an app that helps you find the cheapest gas prices along the route to help you save even more.

 If you’re traveling abroad, make sure you understand the exchange rate and what fees, if any, your credit card companies may charge for currency conversion.

 Look for deals.
 Online coupons and discount sites are great ways to find hidden treasures in your vacation spot and save money in the process.
-Browse online to see where you can find coupons for tours, shopping, food and more.
+Browse online, such as on your destination’s tourism website, or find a booking app that serves as a travel guide to see where you can find coupons for tours, shopping, food and more.
+Consider signing up for travel rewards programs or travel credit cards to earn points and discounts on hotels and activities.

 On vacation

 Be a team.
 Budgeting is easier when everyone is on the same page.
 Talk to your travel squad about your vacation budget.
-That way when everyone indulges in a fancy lunch or shopping spree, no one is upset when dinner is more low-key.
+That way, when everyone indulges in a fancy lunch or shopping spree, no one is upset when dinner is more low-key.
+There are expense-tracking apps that let you and your traveling companions add various bills and expenses, so you can easily keep track of who owes who at the end of the trip and ensure everyone pays their fair share.

 When you return

 Assess your budget.
-As soon as you get back, look at your bank statement and spending journal to understand where your money went.
+As soon as you get back, look at your bank statement and expense tracking to understand where your money went.
 Don’t be too hard on yourself if you overspent.
 Getting a clear picture now will help you figure out how to get back on track faster.

 Know for next time.
 Even if your last trip was a budgeting nightmare, swearing off vacations forever isn’t realistic.
 Keep in mind the lessons you learned this time around, from affordable vacation activities to spending patterns, and let them inform your planning for the next getaway.